Hampshire Hikes & Historical Sites

 Hotel Poincenot is positioned conveniently close to the starting point of the trails that lead into the mountains.
 It is within walking distance of the amenities of El Chalten itself, which has become known as the “Trekking Capital of Argentina”.

-Hotel Poincenot is positioned conveniently close to the starting point of the trails that lead into the mountains.
-It is within walking distance of the amenities of El Chalten itself, which has become known as the “Trekking Capital of Argentina”.
 Spacious rooms come with en-suite bathrooms, a safe, telephone and television and many have views onto the beautiful mountains.
-Free Wi-Fi is present but can be patchy.
-The hotel has a Bar and Coffee House that is open 24 hours a day, a lounge and common area where you can relax and a restaurant where you can enjoy a continental breakfast and dinners.
+The hotel offers free Wi-Fi but service can be patchy.
+The hotel has a bar and coffee house that is open 24 hours a day, a lounge and a common area where you can relax.
+There is also a restaurant where you can enjoy a continental breakfast and dinners.

 Patagonia Queen is a boutique hotel offering comfortable accommodation in El Calafate, only 100 yards from downtown and nearby Lago Argentino Lake.
 Rooms feature cable TV and a private spa bath.
 They also have a minibar, heating and a safety deposit box.
 Facilities include a gym and a games room that comprises a pool table, board games and table tennis.
 Services of massage and laundry are available.
 For relaxation, guests can visit Patagonia Queen´s cocktail-wine bar.

 Set in an attractive garden, Hotel HD Natales is a couple of miles from the centre of Puerto Natales.
 The spacious and bright rooms feature offer free Wi-Fi, private bathrooms and heating.
 A buffet breakfast is included.